Germany tightens COVID-19 restrictions on bars and restaurants | DW | 07.01.2022

 Shorter quarantine periods will also go into effect for "critical" workers, such as police, emergency and medical services.

 The existing rule that private gatherings of vaccinated and recovered persons with a maximum of 10 persons are allowed will remain in place.
-Contact restrictions for those who are unvaccinated continue to be limited.
+Those who are not vaccinated will continue to be subject to strict contact restrictions.

 Germany has a lower rate of vaccination compared to some European countries: 71.5% of the population is fully vaccinated and 40.9% have received a booster shot.